ZachKLYeh/Annotation_Viewer/README.md

 * Press D for next image

-* Press C to select/unselect an image

 * Press F to crop an image

 * Press V to uncrop an image

+* Press C to select/unselect an image

+* Press E to display/hide object classes

 ### Move selected